jcfranco/dev-summit-2021-customizing-widgets/slides/index.md

 ## You might also be interested in...

+- ArcGIS API for JavaScript: Building Your Own Widget
+- Esri Design System: Build compelling web apps faster using the new web component library
 - ArcGIS API for JavaScript: Getting Started with Web Development
-- ArcGIS API for JavaScript: Using TypeScript
-- ArcGIS API for JavaScript: Tips and Tricks for Developing and Debugging Apps
+- ArcGIS API for JavaScript: Programming Patterns and API Fundamentals
-- Building Light-Weight Map Authoring Web Apps
-- ArcGIS API for JavaScript: Building Your Own Widget
+- Accessible Web Mapping Apps: ARIA, WCAG and 508 Compliance

 ---